nb/shareadraft/readme.txt

 == Screenshots ==

-1. The screen at Manage -> Share a Draft lets you choose a draft and monitor/delete your previous shares.
+1. From Posts → Share a Draft you can share a new draft.

+2. From Posts → Share a Draft you can managed your shared drafts.

 == Changelog ==